-The supervisory relationship and the role of the advisory committee.
+Information on the supervisory relationship and the role of the advisory committee

 Whenyou are writing a research thesis, your most significant contact in the facultyis your primary supervisor and it is important to develop a good workingrelationship with this person.
 The burden is on both you and your supervisor tocome to an understanding of how best to accommodate specific needs.
 These canvary enormously, so please don't assume your supervisor has the direction of yourresearch already mapped out for you.